Backends

 Hardware Mode

-MatchPatch plays the reference DI from the computer into the Helix, switches presets and snapshots, records the processed sound, and calculates the gain changes.
+MatchPatch plays the reference DI from the computer into the processor, switches presets and snapshots, records the processed sound, and calculates the gain changes.

 Use hardware mode when you want results you can trust for rehearsal or stage use.